sotatek-huyphan/setel-test/README.md

 Mongodb version: 3.6.8

 ## Installation
+ Install modules in all 3 project
 ```bash
 $ npm install
 ```
+ Create .env file using the example in .env.example

 ## Running the app (Payment app should be started first)